 - reduce anxiety and depression

-- help you maintain a healthy weight
+- help you keep to a healthy weight

-- strengthen your muscles, joints and bones
+- strengthen your muscles

 - increase your confidence.

 There is also a small amount of evidence to suggest physical activity may help improve memory.